maxpavlov/ml-object-detection/README.md

 libgomp1 \
 libgdiplus

-For MacOS the brew can get you
+For MacOS the brew can get you:

+brew install libomp
+brew install mono-libgdiplus